 I only grind the sunflower and pumpkin seeds, the sesame and flax seeds I use them whole.
 Put the sesame and flax seeds in a very large bowl.

 Process the sunflower and pumpkin seeds in a food processor or a high performance blender divided in 4-5 amounts and add them to the very large bowl.
-I have good results with the 32 oz Dry-Grains Container from the Vitamix Pro 300.
+I had good results with the Dry-Grains Container from my high-performance blender.
+But as you may read in my latest raw-vegan seed and vegetable crackers recipe, I have much better results with my juicer.

 Add the 10-12 tablespoons of psyllium bran and thoroughly knead the dough.
 Leave it for 10 minutes for the dough to thicken due to the psyllium bran absorbing the water.
 Add more psyllium bran if necessary, until the dough thickens enough to make short french bread wands from it.